There’s a good reason UBC is often considered a city within a city—it even has an Arts & Culture District all its own!

 A night at the theatre

-Throughout the year, UBC Theatre and Film puts on all kinds of plays—everything from Shakespeare to more contemporary shows.
+Throughout the year, UBC Theatre and Film puts on all kinds of plays—everything from Shakespeare to bold contemporary shows.
 Not convinced?
-Student tickets are $11.25—that’s half off the regular price!
+Most shows are $11.50 for students—more than half off the regular price and you get 10% off at Koerner's Pub when you show your ticket!

 Dress up and pretend to be a high roller—just don’t mention the price of your ticket.
-Tickets for on-campus shows are cheap for students and feature the chance to meet the cast and crew at opening night (plus, there’s free food).
+Tickets for on-campus shows are super affordable and opening nights include a reception where students can meet the cast, crew, and designers, and enjoy free food.

 Check out the galleries